Linda Crampton has an honors degree in biology. She is interested in chemicals from other organisms and their benefits to the human body.

 At first, the two copies of each chromosome are joined together.
-Microtubules separate the paired chromosomes and pull the former partners to opposite ends of the cell during a process called mitosis.
+During a process called mitosis, spindle fibers made of microtubules separate the paired chromosomes and pull the former partners to opposite ends of the cell.
 Once the chromosomes have reached their destination, the cell divides down the middle.

-Unfortunately, in addition to affecting cancer cells, vinblastine and vincristine affect other cells that have a high rate of cell division.
+Unfortunately, in addition to affecting cancer cells, vinblastine and vincristine may affect other cells that have a high rate of cell division.
 These include cells in the lining of the intestine, the cells in the bone marrow that produce blood cells, and the cells in the hair follicles.
-Interference with these cells produces side effects of the cancer treatment.
+Interference with these cells can produce side effects of the cancer treatment.

 Possible vinblastine or vincristine side effects include:

 - a low platelet count, which can cause increased bleeding

 - a low white blood cell count, which can lead to an increased incidence of infections

 - a low red blood cell count, resulting in anemia.

 The drugs may occasionally cause nerve damage, possibly due to their effect on the microtubules in the nerve cells.
 Vincristine seems to be more likely to cause nerve damage than vinblastine.
 Further research by scientists may reveal more information about the chemicals and their actions.
 As always, if a doctor prescribes one of these medications for a patient, the person should ask the doctor any questions that they have about the treatment.